-Self-control is the first step towards the forma93.
-Morality is a matter of character.
-Sustine et abstine, such is the preparation for a wise moderation.
-The first step towards the formation of a good character is to put our tion of a passions on one side.
+93. Morality is a matter of character.
+Sustine et abstine, 1 such is the preparation for a wise moderation.
+The first step towards the formation of a good character is to put our passions on one side.
 We must take care that our desires and inclinations do not become passions, by learning to go without those things that are denied to us.
 Sustine implies endure and accustom thyself to endure.
 Courage and a certain bent of mind towards it are necessary for renunciation.
 We ought to accustom ourselves to opposition, the refusal of our requests, and so on.